Valentine Greatrakes: Early life

 Greatrakes was born on 14 February 1628, at Affane, County Waterford, Ireland.
 He was the son of William Greatrakes (c.
 1600–1643) and Mary Harris (died c.
 1656), daughter of Sir Edward Harris, Chief Justice of Munster.
 Both his parents were English Protestant settlers.
 He went to the free school at Lismore until he was 13 years of age and was designed for the college of Dublin.
 However, when the Irish Rebellion of 1641 broke out he and his mother fled to England, where he was received by his great uncle, Edmund Harris.
 After Harris died his mother placed him with John Daniel Getsius, a German minister, of Stoke Gabriel, in Devonshire.

 War, the Commonwealth and Protectorate

 After five or six years in England Greatrakes returned to his native country, which he found in a distracted state, and therefore spent a year in contemplation at the Castle of Cappoquin.
 In 1649 he was a lieutenant in Lord Broghill's regiment in the English Parliamentary army in Ireland, then campaigning in Munster against the Irish Royalists.
-In 1656, a great part of the army was disbanded, so Greatrakes retired to Affine, his native place, and was made clerk of the peace for County Cork, Register for transplantation, and a Justice of the Peace.
+In 1656, a great part of the army was disbanded, so Greatrakes retired to Affane, his native place, and was made clerk of the peace for County Cork, Register for transplantation, and a Justice of the Peace.
 However he lost these positions after the Restoration.